Ah, winter in Calgary – cold and snowy. Perfect for snowshoeing and cross-country skiing.

-This winter, don’t just hibernate and hide indoors until spring (as tempting as that may be), but head outside and make the most of the season.
+This winter, don’t just hibernate and hide indoors until spring, but head outside and make the most of the season.
 Snowshoeing and cross-country skiing are fun activities the whole family and any skill level can enjoy, and there are many places in and around Calgary to enjoy the great winter outdoors.
+Even city places like the East Village have winter fun and a 1 km groomed Nordic Loop.
 You might even get lucky with lots of fresh snow AND one of those gorgeous chinook winds that make Calgarians so proud.
-If you’re feeling a little under the weather, grab a package of Coryzalia® from Boiron: a homeopathic medicine used for colds and cold symptoms.
 Plus, just think of how great curling up by the fire will feel afterwards!

 Great Places to Snowshoe and Cross-Country Ski In & Around Calgary

 Find an expanse of snow or park, and you have a great place to snowshoe and ski!
-The going may be a little rough in some areas that are popular with dog-walkers, hikers, and winter cyclists but many places in Calgary have specifically groomed trails for cross-country skiers.
-Often maintained by ski clubs, some of the city’s golf courses are track set by a machine, especially for skiers.
-Shaganappi, Confederation, and Maple Ridge golf courses all offer this service.
-South Glenmore and Canmore Parks also track set trails.
+The going may be a little rough in some areas that are popular with dog walkers, hikers, and winter cyclists but many places in Calgary have specifically groomed trails for cross-country skiers.
+Often maintained by ski clubs, some of the city’s golf courses are trackset by a machine, especially for skiers.
+Shaganappi, Lakeview, Confederation, and Maple Ridge golf courses all offer this service.
+North and South Glenmore Park and Bowness Park also have trackset trails.

 Snowshoeing is a fun, affordable winter activity, as it is easy to do at any local park.
-In addition to places already mentioned, check out Bowness, Edworthy, and North Glenmore Parks for ungroomed areas, or head to Fish Creek Provincial Park or Weaselhead Natural Environment Park.
+In addition to places already mentioned, check out local parks for ungroomed areas, or head to Fish Creek Provincial Park or Weaselhead Natural Environment Park.
 Nose Hill Park is another option to check out, with great views of downtown.

 Visit the City of Calgary’s website for more information about their cross-country ski and snowshoe trails.

 Bow Habitat Station, in southeast Calgary, offers snowshoeing right where they are located, on the Pearce Estate Park’s Interpretive Wetlands.
-They even offer snowshoe rentals.
+They even offer snowshoe rentals, but is weather dependant. you may have to wait until January for more snow.
 This is a fabulous way to try out snowshoeing, right at home, without making a huge time commitment or having to purchase equipment.